iomesh/docs/docs/advanced-functions/localpv-manager.md

         ```shell
         kubectl get pod iomesh-localpv-device-pod
         ```
         > _NOTE_: Scheduler currently is not supported in this release.
 The pod may be scheduled to a node that does not have available block devices.
 You should manually edit node affinity for this pod to reschedule it to a proper node.
-For modification, refer to [Kubernetes Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+For modification procedure, refer to [Kubernetes Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

    - Verify that the PVC is in `Bound` state.
         ```shell